ccalvinhhuang/ccalvinhhuang/README.md

-I like machine learning research.
+I like building things
-- I work a lot with GNNs, LLMs, and PEFT
+- I work a lot with PEFT for GNNs, and creating LLM pipelines.
 - Reach out at chuang482@gatech.edu

 <!---